-While driving your RV down the Florida gulf coast, you'll want to make a stop at the Little Manatee River State Park.
-Just south of Tampa and north of Bradenton, this nature preserve offers RV camping, paddling, hiking, and many chances to see wildlife up close.
+Little Manatee River State Park is an excellent place to stop on an RV trip to Florida's gulf coast.
+Located just south of Tampa and north of Bradenton, this over 2,400-acre nature preserve offers RV camping, paddling, hiking, and many chances to see wildlife up close.

-There are four different campgrounds to accommodate RVs, equestrian campers, or primitive backpackers.
-The many hiking trails throughout the park provide ample opportunities to view deer, tortoises, and foxes in their natural habitat.
-The oxbow wetland habitat and Little Manatee River provide a chance to spot river otters, alligators, and even manatees in the right season.
-Many people rent a boat so they can paddle along this section of the Cockroach Bay Aquatic Preserve and see these interesting animals or to throw in a line to catch both fresh and brackish water fish.
+Four different campgrounds can accommodate RVs, equestrian campers, or primitive backpackers.
+The many hiking trails that cross through the park provide ample opportunities to view deer, tortoises, and foxes in their natural habitat.
+The oxbow wetland habitat and Little Manatee River offer visitors a chance to spot river otters, alligators, and even manatees in the right season.
+Many visitors rent a boat so they can paddle along this section of the Cockroach Bay Aquatic Preserve and see these exciting animals or throw in a line to catch both fresh and brackish water fish.

 The pet-friendly Little Manatee River State Park Campground offers 30 campsites for tents or RVs.
-All of the sites have 20, 30, or 50-amp electric hookups, as well as water hookups.
+Every site comes equipped with water and electric hookups.
 There is a dump station near the main entrance to the campground.
 Generators can be used except during quiet hours.
-Each campsite has a picnic table and a fire ring.
+Each campsite also has a picnic table and a fire ring, and there are hot showers available in the center of the camping loop.
+There is also a coin-operated laundry facility beside the bathhouse.

-There are three ADA-accessible campsites that provide a sidewalk to the main bathhouse in the center of the main camping loop.
-There is also a coin-operated laundry room located beside the bathhouse.
+There are three ADA-accessible campsites that provide a sidewalk to the main bathhouse.
 The campsites provide good privacy with plenty of shade.
 All are back-in sites with dirt, sand, or grass surfaces.
-The low-hanging branches might be a problem for rigs that need high clearance.
+For rigs with high clearance, low-hanging branches may pose a problem, so visitors should be careful when backing their rigs in.
 Reservations can be made from one day to 11 months ahead of time.
 RVs up to 75 feet long are permitted.

 There is one primitive group campsite located less than a mile away from the main campground.
 Campers may use the facilities in the main campground loop as there are no bathrooms, electricity, or water at the group site.
 There is vehicle access and parking at the group site.
 The campsite can accommodate up to 20 campers.